miguelgfierro/miguelgfierro/README.md

 - 🔭 I’m currently working as a Data Science Manager at Microsoft.
 - 💬 Ask me about how to develop your career as a Data Scientist, how to apply AI to your business, or how to land a job in a big tech company.
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/miguelgfierro/).
 - ⚡ Fun fact: The picture in my profile is the HOAP-3 humanoid robot.
 I did my PhD thesis with it.
-Hrere is a fun video of [HOAP dancing](https://www.youtube.com/watch?v=fbu2cYW08HQ).
+Here is a fun video of [HOAP dancing](https://www.youtube.com/watch?v=fbu2cYW08HQ).

 <p align="center">
   <img src="https://github-readme-stats.vercel.app/api?username=miguelgfierro&count_private=true&show_icons=true&theme=react&include_all_commits=true&hide=contribs" />